 3-23 Marlborough, looking west (ca. 1942), photograph by Bainbridge Bunting, courtesy of The Gleason Partnership

-In October of 1997, the Trust filed for (and subsequently received) permission to convert the property from six apartments to two apartments.
-On February 12, 1999, it converted it into two condominium units, the 7 Marlborough Street Condominium.
+In October of 1997, the trust filed for (and subsequently received) permission to remodel 7 Marlborough and change the legal occupancy from six apartments to two apartments.